jsr1225/GettingandCleaningData_CourseProject/README.md

 The script, Run_Analysis.R, is provided.

-The included codebook describes the data transformations and work done to complete the assignment.
+The included codebook, CodeBook.md, describes the data transformations and work done to complete the assignment.